 Tax Type Filing and Payment Dates Public Utility Tax Returns are due by the 20th day of each month on the preceding month's gross receipts.
 A penalty of 5% per month, but not more than 25% in the aggregate, is charged for failure to file a return or pay taxes on time.
 There is a 20% penalty on the portion of an underpayment of taxes if attributable to negligence.
 Interest is charged at the rate of 10% compounded daily per statute until the tax is paid.
 Deed Recordation Tax The deed recordation tax is due when the deed is recorded.
 Each deed must be accompanied by a tax return before it can be recorded.
 A \$250.00 penalty is due for all Deeds of Title that are submitted for recording later than (30) thirty calendar days from its execution date.
 However, if a request for an exemption from real property tax is denied, a charge of whatever tax owed at time for recording plus the necessary interest of 10% per year compounded daily, is due.
 Deed Transfer Tax The transfer tax is due when the deed is recorded, and each deed must be accompanied by a transfer tax return.
 Economic Interest Transfer The economic interest transfer tax is triggered by two elements.
-These elements 1) more than 50% of the controlling interest of the property owner is transferred; or 2) 80% of the assets of the property owner consist of real property located in DC.
+These elements 1) more than 50% of the controlling interest of the property owner is transferred; or 2) 80% of the assets of the property owner consist of real property located in D.C.
 The transfer tax is due at the time of recordation.
-Sales and Use Taxes Monthly returns and tax are due by the 20th day of each month following the reporting period.
+Sales and Use Taxes Monthly returns and taxes are due by the 20th day of each month following the reporting period.
 If the due date falls on Saturday, Sunday or a legal holiday, the return is due on the next business day.
 To avoid a delinquency notice, a return must be filed even if no sales were made or no sales or use tax is due.
+Due to the COVID-19 Pandemic, OTR will automatically waive interest and late payment penalties of sales and use taxes for all businesses (except hotels and motels) for periods ending on February 29, 2020 and March 31, 2020 provided that payment of all taxes due for these periods are paid in full by July 20, 2020.
 An annual return is due on or before October 20th.
 Quarterly returns are due on or before the 20th day of the month after the quarter.
 A penalty of 5% per month, but not more than 25% in the aggregate, is charged for failure to file sales and use tax returns or to pay sales and use taxes on time.
 Interest is charged at the rate of 10% per year, compounded daily, until the tax is paid.